 Read below to see how Muse Scholars have engaged in creative writing both inside and outside the classroom through attendance at special events, involvement in co-curricular activities, and more.

 Every semester, the Distinguished Writers Series brings some of the biggest names in literature to Hunter College for an evening reading and question-and-answer session with the audience.
 Past readers have included Seamus Heaney, Margaret Atwood (photo, left), Sharon Olds, Michael Ondaatje, Salman Rushdie and many more.
 Muses are encouraged to attend the readings or go a step further and enroll in HUM 180, Distinguished Living Writers.
 In that course, undergraduates read the works of writers visiting for that semester's Distinguished Writers Series and get to interact with them at their readings and during special classes.
 The Writing Center at Hunter College is another place where students can go to hear readings by acclaimed authors.

 Hunter's award-winning English faculty also make time for the Muse Scholars.
-During Spring 2012 and Spring 2014, best-selling author and Hunter Professor Colum McCann (photo, right, with Muse Scholars and Muse Scholar Director Dara Meyers-Kingsley) spoke with the Muses and other Hunter honors students about the writer's life and the inspiration behind his National Book Award-winning novel Let the Great World Spin.
+During Spring 2012, Spring 2014, Spring 2015 and Fall 2016 best-selling author and Hunter Professor Colum McCann (photo, right, with Muse Scholars and Muse Scholar Director Dara Meyers-Kingsley) spoke with the Muses and other Hunter honors students about the writer's life and the inspiration behind his National Book Award-winning novel Let the Great World Spin.

 Muse in the News - Creative Writing